Irish Horse Breeds

 Ireland, Land of the Horse, produces some of the finest Irish horse breeds in the world.

 The Connemara Pony is a native pony originally from Ireland’s west coast; its popularity is extensive worldwide.
-An historic breed that is considered to be “sure footed and hardy” the Connemara has exceptional characteristics which include calm temperament, staying power, intelligence, soundness and athleticism.
+A historic breed that is considered to be “sure footed and hardy,” the Connemara has exceptional characteristics which include a calm temperament, staying power, intelligence, soundness and athleticism.
 These characteristics mean the pony is considered a wonderful modern riding mount for child and adult alike.
-Crossed with the Thoroughbred the Connemara produces an exceptional and versatile sport horse.
+Crossed with the Thoroughbred, the Connemara produces an exceptional and versatile sport horse.

 The Irish Cob breed was developed by the Travelling Community in Ireland.
 For hundreds of years these sturdy, hardworking horses pulled wagons and carts throughout Ireland, Britain and Europe.
 The breed adapted to be strong and versatile.
 They needed to be gentle enough to be handled by children but sturdy enough to pull a wagon all day.

 Irish Cobs have an imposing appearance with a stout, powerful body.
 They are noted for their high knee action, excellent temperament and flowing hair.
 Their wide short backs make them very comfortable under saddle.
 The Irish Cob is ideal for leisure riders, being very good weight bearers, versatile and kind.
 They are suited for children, pony clubs and adults alike for riding and driving.